Undergraduate and Graduate Initial Certification (Masters of Arts in Teaching)

 Courses

 A major goal of the program is to integrate theory and practice.
-Consequently, field experiences are incorporated throughout the program in a variety of ways.
-Elementary MAT teacher candidates will have opportunities to work with children and teachers through their methods and reading courses.
+Consequently, early field experiences are incorporated throughout the program in a variety of ways.
+The core coursework for each track within the MAT program includes field experiences.
+For example, Elementary MAT teacher candidates will have focused opportunities to work with children and teachers through their reading courses.
+Early Childhood MAT teacher candidates participate in a different semester-long field experience that is linked with a three-credit study group during each of the first 3 semesters.
+Secondary MAT teacher candidates also have early field experiences built into their reading courses.

 The candidate is expected to be devoted full-time to Phase II of the internship and participate in the seminar course.
 The candidate may take methods courses during Phase I of the internship.
-Any part-time non-school work is unacceptable during Phase II of the internship.

 For more information regarding the models for clinical experience and UMBC Professional Development Schools, Director of Office of Field Experiences and Clinical Practice (pds@umbc.edu)